 Append-only is the load-bearing rule.
 Neither agent rewrites history, so there’s no race to overwrite a section.
 They just keep adding to the bottom, and I stay in the loop because every message passes through a file I can read.

-The limits are the obvious ones. /tmp doesn’t survive a reboot, there’s no real locking, and the handoff is manual: I paste the file path into the second session myself.
+The limits are the obvious ones: /tmp doesn’t survive a reboot and there’s no real locking.
+The handoff is manual too: I paste the file path into the second session myself.
 For two sessions on one machine in one sitting, none of that has gotten in the way.

 It’s one command file.
 Here’s the whole thing: collab.md.
-No code, just a markdown template, a join message, and the watch-loop instructions.
-Save it to ~/.claude/commands/collab.md, run /collab with a task, and paste the join message into your second session.
+It’s no code, just a markdown template, a join message, and the watch-loop instructions.